tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 ## Depth First Search

-> I was quite surprised that many engineers couldn’t solve this problem using the simplest recursion way 🫠
+> I was quite surprised that many engineers couldn’t solve this problem using the simplest recursive implementation 🫠

-At the very basic level of a software engineer, you should be able to write a simple recursion function like this to traverse the directory tree starting from its root node
+At the very basic level, a software engineer should be able to write a simple recursive function like this to traverse the directory tree starting from the root node

 ```
 const getContents = (path) => {
   // implement this
-  return [‘child1.js’, ‘child2.txt’, ‘childFolder1’];
+  return ['child1.js', ‘child2.txt’, ‘childFolder1’];
 }

 const isFolder = (path) => {